gugli28/LocalEPaper/README.md

   * As my main motto was to run it on android I have separated what lib are to be imported and what cmd are needed to install them in QPython ( Android App ).

 ## Conditional Cron
-  * whenever my system starts the script first checks the txt ( `checkCronStatus.txt` ) file.
+  * whenever my system starts the script first checks the txt file.
   * If the logged date is of today than the script doesn't execute
   * Else the script is executed and after completon it logs todays date in the txt file
+  * First it checks if tor browser is started for the day `checkStartTorStatus.txt`.
+  * Same check is done with `checkCronStatus.txt` and `checkCronStatusH.txt`.

 ## Pdf Compression
   * I was blown to see the bytes of the pdf file downloaded from `http://epaper.livehindustan.com/` website.
 The file size is over 10 Mb.
 In some cases it exceeds 20Mb.
 Yes one pdf file.
 So just do the math for 20 pages of news paper.
   * I initially used System cmd to compress file but it was not very efficient `CompressFile.py`.
-  * So I choose to use online website `http://pdfcompressor.com/` (will use 'PCo' instead from now on).
+  * So I choose to use online website `http://pdfcompressor.com/` .
 Its amazingly awesome.
 This site compressed file by 90%.
   * checkout the file `PdfCompressor.py`.

 ## TOR - Python - Selenium - webdriver
   * These tools are no less than  _Bramhastra_ Haahha!
-  * Well while using selenium for the PCo, the main challenge was to not let my IP get blocked.
-This led me to use TOR.
+  * TOR is just necessary while using PYTHON
   * Use Firefox webdriver and changed the network preferences.
 See file `TorFirefox.py`.

 ## Watchdog
   * This file tracks any changes in the directory.
-  * Use this to make sure that unzipping of file is done only after file is completely downloaded.
+  * Used this to make sure that unzipping of file is done only after file is completely downloaded.
   * check the file `watchdogg.py`
   * Used `tqdm` to view the dowload progress. check `download.py`.